 The National Testing Agency (NTA) with its latest notice cleared the air and announced the postponement of NEET 2020 exams in view of the COVID-19 breakout, prioritizing the health and safety of students and citizens.

 Earlier, NEET 2020 was scheduled to take place on 3rd May 2020 with the admit card release date being 27th March 2020.
 However, with the delay, NTA had stated that the exam would be conducted on 13th September 2020.
 In the same notification, it also mentioned that more details on the release of the NEET Admit card and the exam date would be announced after 15th April after assessing the situation, along with providing ample time for students to be prepared for the examinations, hence students can rest assured.

 Here, we bring to you a list of 4 things that you can follow to make the most of this lockdown and come back with a bang and make the cut

 Go The Extra Mile With Your Revisions

 By now you would have got a clear understanding of concepts and hence conceptual clarity.
 But since the syllabus is vast, covering syllabi of classes 11 & 12, it is recommended to go back to NCERT textbooks and go through every line carefully.
 There are chances you would have missed out on something important which could appear in the exams.
-You do not want to regret now with the supplementary time allotted for NEET 2020 aspirants.
+You do not want to regret now that there is ample time available for NEET 2021 aspirants.

 Notes in Place